wearebraid/vueformulate.com/docs/guide/inputs/types/group/README.md

 <demo-group-repeatable-2 />

 :::tip Note
-There is no `blur` event for a group type, so by default valiation errors will be shown when someone attempts to submit a form.
+There is no `blur` event for a group type, so by default validation errors will be shown when someone attempts to submit a form.
 If you prefer errors to be immediately show, consider using `error-behavior="live"`.
 :::